barundel/wiki.evilplanet.com/wiki/Main_Page.md

 ### Standards

 This site isn't Wikipedia, but it doesn't mean that we can't have at reasonable level of standards.
-Please write in full sentances and use proper punctutation!
+Please write in full sentences and use proper punctuation!
 Don't also forget that Elixir Studios and Evil Genius are British, so it's perfectly acceptable to use both British English and American English spelling.